 Altered and Doctored Coins

 The cheapest and quickest way to make money by deceiving a coin collector is to take an ordinary coin and modify it to look like an expensive and rare coin.
 For example, a counterfeiter can purchase a 1909 Lincoln cent with the designer's initials of V. D. B. on the reverse for under twenty dollars.
-A skilled counterfeiter can then add an S mint mark to the obverse and make the coin appear to be worth over $700.
+A skilled counterfeiter can then add an S mint mark to the obverse and make the coin appear worth over $1,000.

 Split coins are another example of a counterfeit coin that has been radically altered.
 The counterfeiter will take two common coins, split them in half, and glue or solder the two halves together.
 This process will yield a coin that will give the illusion of a rare and more expensive coin.
 For example, a Buffalo nickel minted in 1926 at the Philadelphia mint can be purchased for under $100.
 Another Buffalo nickel minted in 1929 at the San Francisco mint can also be purchased for under $100.
 A skilled counterfeiter can split the two coins in half and use the obverse of the 1926 nickel with the reverse of the 1929 nickel from San Francisco and create a 1926-S Buffalo nickel that is worth close to $10,000.